Francis Bruins - Game Design

 Cursor

 One such challenge was the selection of units.
-Whenever big fights occured, it would be super difficult to tell what unit you were about to select.
-The entities of different friendly and enemy units would overlap in ways that caused a lot of problems.
+Whenever big fights occured, it would be near impossible to tell what unit you were about to select.
+Friendly and enemy units would overlap in ways that made selecting anything difficult.
 We tried multiple cursor modes, such as the magnetic cursor.
 This variant snaps to the “key entity” within a unit.
+We iterated many times on the strength of the magnet and how exactly it behaves.
+Our internal ruleset for selection became very complicated to provide the most straightforward experience for the players. |

 Difficulty